Tuesday, 23 February 2021

 High Rise.
 Possibly will reread it.

-Just about everything else by the author is totally brilliant, and I hope to read over someday.
+Just about everything else by the author is totally brilliant, and I hope to re-read someday.

 26) Barry Malzberg: Revelations is an avante-garde novel that is not easy to read, but even harder to understand.
 So far, it is not my favourite book by this author, though it has its moments.
 Malzberg is not a fan of human spaceflight; my take is that he believes that the body can be somewhat prepared, but not the mind.
 The more we depend on technology, the less human we become.
 Military-type training will not prepare humans for space travel.
 I enjoyed the next book by him I read, The Empty People, much more.
 The books by this author are still being read.
 A list of keepers will be forthcoming when I have completed reading his stories.